koofree/dinyk/docs/din-architecture.md

 ## 🎯 Executive Summary

-DIN (Dinyk) is a fully decentralized Web3 insurance platform on the Kaia blockchain.
+DIN is a fully decentralized Web3 insurance platform on the Kaia blockchain.
 This document combines the complete system architecture, smart contract integration, and implementation guide into a single comprehensive reference.

 ### Key Technologies